You are at the top of the page

 Image: Personnel of the Tower Bridge Gun Station, London, after the Armistice of 11 November 1918. © Imperial War Museum

-Air Raids near the Tower
+Air raids near the Tower

 The First World War was the first time aerial warfare had been used on a civilian population, as Zeppelins and other balloons concentrated their bombing raids on cities like London and Hull.
 During one raid of June 1917, a bomb landed in the moat, narrowly missing the north-east corner of the Tower.